ralexander-phi/license_approval/README.md

 * Your team can review the license or consult with your legal team to determine if the license is acceptable
 * Finally you can add the license to the permitted list or restricted list as needed.

-This project relies heavily on [pivotal/LicenseFinder](https://github.com/pivotal/LicenseFinder).
+This project is a wrapper around [pivotal/LicenseFinder](https://github.com/pivotal/LicenseFinder).
 Be sure to review their docs as well.

-## Status

-BETA.
-Working with Ruby/Bundle examples only at the moment.

 ## Setup